-A Victorian villa in a South London conservation area was described by new owners as an ‘elegant wreck’ and needed total renovation and reconfiguration.
-Step in Clerkenwell based practice Robert Rhodes Architecture + Interiors, who tackled the project hands-on and transformed it into a modern and colourful home.
+A Victorian villa in a South London conservation area was described by new owners as an 'elegant wreck' and needed total renovation and reconfiguration to transform it into a modern home (opens in new tab).
+Step in Clerkenwell based practice Robert Rhodes Architecture + Interiors (opens in new tab), who tackled the project hands-on, turning it into a contemporary and colourful home.

 The enormous 8-bedroom Victorian villa had previously been the home of a multi-generational family.
 The magnitude of the property meant that even basic renovation would cost a small fortune.
 The task set to Robert Rhodes was simple but challenging; total renovation and reconfiguration, with new heating, plumbing and electrics, new floors, structural repairs, new joinery, new bathrooms, a music studio, a wine cellar, new sash windows, landscaping, repointing... all for less than £1000/m2.
 The owners also wanted a kitchen that felt like a New York loft, complete with a polished concrete floor, underfloor heating and large floor to ceiling Crittall windows.
 No small ask!
 But together with the property’s owners, the architects managed to transform this property over a four year period into the forever home it is today.

 See Also:Explore A Victorian Terrace in London With A Modern Rear Extension (opens in new tab)

 Although the property required a lot of modernisation, the owners and designers honoured the property by preserving period features and even adding some in, like the traditional encaustic tiled floor in the hallway, and gorgeous stained glass windows in the front door.
 Lighting has a traditional feel too; a modest chandelier hanging from a ceiling rose.